Posted on Nov 14, 2012 @ 16:26 by Nick Domino

 To ensure watertight seals, you should also make sure that your roof has sufficient flashing in vulnerable places, for example where chimneys or vent pipes penetrate the roof.
 In spots where the roof’s surface meets a vertical wall, specific “step flashing” will be required.
 Proper flashing installation will require a roofing expert, so unfortunately this step will not be eligible for DIY savings on your part.

 One final cost to plug into your estimate is the construction permit that your municipality will likely require for the project.

 Putting It All Together

-Keeping all of these expenses in mind, you can estimate the total cost of your roof replacement.
+Combining all these expenses, you can estimate the total cost of your roof replacement.
 The absolute cheapest way to do the job would be to use asphalt shingles, overlay the new layer on top of your current roof, and perform the work yourself.

 Having a solid roof over our heads is something we easily take for granted, but when that roof needs to be fixed or replaced, the costs can add up.
 By considering your available options and priorities ahead of time, you will avoid mistakes and keep your roof replacement costs from spiraling out of control.